Making disks available on your own machine

 .

-The contents of both lines are wrapped due to their length; in the file, all parameters for each connection must be located on one line.
-Then you need to reload the autofs configuration, for example with the command
+The contents of both lines are collapsed due to their length; the file must contain all parameters for each connection in a single line.
+Then you still need to reload the autofs configuration, for example with

 systemctl reload autofs

-or another specific for your distribution and autofs should already be functional.
+or another command specific to your distribution, and autofs should be working.

-The mountpoint to which the directory automatically connects must not exist.
-However, attempts to access it will trigger its creation and connection according to the configuration, ie after entering the directory
+The mountpoint to which the directory is automatically mounted must not exist.
+However, attempts to access it will cause it to be created and mounted as configured, i.e., when you access

 /mnt/net